Skip to content

 A modifier that modifies a verb is placed immediately before the verb.

-tu suga loge. – You talk fast.
+tu suga loga. – You talk fast.

-damen hau kitabe. – They write well.
+damen hau kitabi. – They write well.

 It is common to put the modifying particle di between the modifier and the verb.
 It makes the structure of the verb phrase clearer.